Looking for the most beautiful waterfall in Houston Texas, and don’t know which one is it?

 A river crosses San Antonio, Austin has a bunch of beautiful waters in and around the city, and Houston could not stay any lower.

-If Houston hasn’t any natural waters in and around the city, so the authorities have built community waterfalls, parks, and lakes where you can relax and reconnect with nature.
+The authorities in Houston have built community waterfalls, parks, and lakes where people can relax and be with nature.

 The intense humidity and hot summer days determine people searching for water holes and waterfalls to cool off and relax.

-Most of the waterfalls are man made waterfalls in Houston, but the architects did a great job and managed to hide this fact.
+Most waterfalls in Houston are man-made, but the architects did a good job hiding that fact.

 The best waterfall in Houston Tx